MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/jsonpath.md

 > [!NOTE]
 >
-> - Wildcards, recursion, union, slices and current object are not supported.
+> Wildcards, recursion, union, slices, and current object are not supported.
-> - JSON paths that include special characters should use child notation, for example: [\'Property Name\'].